YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 UCB has already implemented NFT cross-chain functionality for major chains, such as Polygon, Ethereum, and Binance Smart Chain, and will continue to establish asset interoperability with more blockchain systems.

-Unlike IBC, which mainly focuses on cross-chain operations within the Cosmos ecosystem, UCB targets cross-chain asset transfers and tracking for ecosystems outside of Cosmos.
+Unlike IBC, which mainly focuses on cross-chain operations within the Cosmos Ecosystem, UCB targets cross-chain asset transfers and tracking for ecosystems outside of Cosmos.

 **UCB Three-stage Iterative Evolution Plan**